SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/01-Components-Overview.md

 To create a class component we need a simple JavaScript class, that extends "React.Component" class.

-This way we can have access to all the methods in "React.Component" class.
+This way we can have access to all the methods in the "React.Component" class.

 If we need we can have a constructor method, as well, but it is not required.